 The Company could not spend the planned amounts on the CSR activities in view ofcertain pending approvals from the local authorities.
 Steps are being taken to obtain thesame at the earliest and complete the commitments.

-The Auditors' Report to the shareholders for the year under review does not contain anyqualification reservation or adverse remark or disclaimer made.
+The Auditors' Report to the shareholders for the year under review does not contain anyqualification reservation or adverse remark.

 II.
 Cost Auditor and Cost Audit Report